bod9i/GhostEventBus/README.md

 Also pay your attention to added handlers that implemented IEventHandler interfaces to your DI.
 It have decraled wich event workers will start after sucsesfull connecting to Redis-Server.

+## How get

+Find package as 'GhostEventBus' in nuget-gallery or visit: https://www.nuget.org/packages/Ghost-EventBus